 For young adults, retirement can seem pretty far away.
-But even if it's 30 or 40 years in the future, it's still important to understand how an employer-provided retirement plan can help people reach their financial goals.
-And guess what, employer-provided retirement plans are still important for those who don't fall into the young adult category like myself.
+But whether it's 30 or 40 years in the future or right around the corner, it's still important to understand how an employer-provided retirement plan can help people reach their financial goals.

-A 401(k), a TSP, 457(b) and a 403(b) are all types of qualified plans — a broad category of employer-sponsored retirement plans that are eligible for certain tax benefits.
+A 401(k), a TSP, 457(b) and a 403(b) are all types of employer-sponsored retirement plans that are eligible for certain tax benefits.
 These accounts can be helpful tools when it comes to your retirement planning.
 A 401(k) is offered by for-profit employers.
 For example, as an employee at USAA, I have a 401(k).

 The TSP (Thrift Savings Plan Opens in a New Window See note 1) is offered by the federal government to federal workers and members of the military, while a 403(b) — also known as a tax-sheltered annuity plan Opens in a New Window See note 1 — is offered by public schools and nonprofit organizations.
-If you can't sleep one night, you can dig further into the differences between all the plans at this IRS website Opens in a New Window.
-See note 1 But, for this article, we will focus mainly on TSP and 401(k).
+If you can't sleep one night, you can dig further into the differences between all the plans at this IRS website Opens in a New Window See note 1, which also includes information on employer pension plans.
+But, for this article, we will focus mainly on TSP and 401(k) plans.

 How do employer-sponsored plans work?

-Each employer sets the eligibility and enrollment process for its own qualified plan.
+Each employer sets the eligibility and enrollment process for its own retirement plan, subject to certain rules and regulations.
 Those requirements and steps are usually covered in new employee orientation meetings when you're hired.

 Once you're eligible, contributions to the account are made out of your paycheck.
 Contributions can be a certain percentage of the paycheck or a set dollar amount.
-For example, you can direct your employer to contribute 5% of each paycheck to your 401(k) into the specific investments chosen.
+For example, you can direct your employer to contribute 5% of each paycheck to your 401(k), which would then be allocated into the specific investments chosen.

 How much can I contribute?